How to Perform

 Progressions

-Once you can perform 3 sets of 20 bodyweight squats with full depth and clean form, progress to the bulgarian split squat for unilateral leg strength, or the close squat (feet together) for increased ankle mobility and quad engagement.
+Once you can perform 3 sets of 20 bodyweight squats with full depth and clean form, try the tempo squat to increase time under tension and reinforce mechanics, or the eccentric step-down to begin building single-leg strength.
+From there, progress to the bulgarian split squat for unilateral leg strength, or the close squat (feet together) for increased ankle mobility and quad engagement.

 Common Mistakes